H3rz3n/davinci-helper/README.md

 - Starting the official installation wizard
 - Applying all the necessary post install tricks to properly start DaVinci Resolve
 - Installing the necessary GPU drivers to make to correctly use your graphic card with DaVinci Resolve
+- Convertingt the video to make them work with DaVinci Resolve Free

-## What OSs are currently supported :
+## What OSs are currently supported by the latest version :
-Currently the app was tested only on these OSs :
+Currently the app was tested on these OSs :
+- Fedora 41 - All spins
 - Fedora 40 - All spins
-- Fedora 39 - All spins
-- Fedora 38 - All spins
 - Nobara 40

+## What OSs are supported by an older version of the app:
+Currently the app was tested on these OSs :
+- Fedora 39 - All spins - Use V1.1.0
+- Fedora 38 - All spins - Use V1.1.0
-- Nobara 39
+- Nobara 39 - All spins - Use V1.1.0
-- Nobara 38
+- Nobara 39 - All spins - Use V1.1.0

 ## What version of DaVinci are currently supported :
-Currently the app support only DaVinci Resolve 18.x.y.
-In the future will be added the support for DaVinci Resolve 19.
+Currently the app support only DaVinci Resolve 18.x.y and 19.x.x.

 ## What GPUs are currently supported ?
 Currently are supported the following GPUs :